aspose-imaging/Aspose.Imaging-Products/imaging/en/java/conversionfrom/tif/_index.md

 {{% blocks/products/pf/feature-page-section  h2="Wide spectrum of image formats that can be converted from TIF(Tagged Image Format) images using Aspose.Imaging for Java" %}}
-You can programmaticaly convert from TIF format to other available formats using Aspose.Imaging for Java.
+<p align=justify>You can programmaticaly convert from TIF format to other available formats using
+Aspose.Imaging for Java. </p>
 <br/>
 There are following conversions on board:
 {{% /blocks/products/pf/feature-page-section %}}